pom421/cordova-cookie-master2/README.md

 * This version has been tested on Android 4.4 ~ 5.1 devices, iOS 7.1 ~ 9 devices.
 Experience may vary for different OS versions.

 ## Change Log

+V1.0.7

+- installing command was not right.
+Fixed

 V1.0.6
 - plugin.xml well formatted for Cordova project